TheMatrix97/Workshop-Blockchain/README.md

   solidity: "0.8.28",
 };
 ```
-3.4- Deploy the contract in our local blockchain instance
+3.4- Deploy the contract to the local blockchain instance

 ```bash
 npx hardhat run --network localhost scripts/deploy.js
 ```
-> Take note of the contract address printed in the terminal
+> Take note of the contract address returned

 ## 4. Interact with the Smart Contract

 At this point, the Smart Contract is already deployed in our local blockchain instance.
-Let's try to invoke their functions
+Let's try to invoke their functions...

-4.1- Open a hardhat console
+4.1- Open a local hardhat console

 ```bash
 npx hardhat console --network localhost